BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method

 The shape is given by $\mathbf{MLP}_{\textrm{SDF}}$, computing the Signed-Distance Function (SDF) of a point to the surface.
-For rendering, we follow~\cite{wang2021neus,yariv2021volume} and convert the SDF to a density value $\sigma \in [0,1]$ using $\Gamma_{\beta}(\cdot)$, the cumulative distribution function of the Laplace distribution with zero mean and $\beta$ scale. $\beta$ is a single learnable parameter that controls the solidness of the object, approaching zero for solid objects.
-Compared to learning $\sigma$ directly, this provides a principled way of extracting surface as the zero level-set of the SDF.
+To convert SDF to density $\sigma$ for volume rendering, we use the cumulative of a unimodal distributuion with zero mean and $\beta$ scale, denoted as $\Gamma_{\beta}(x)$. $\beta$ is a learnable parameter that controls the solidness of the object, approaching zero for solid objects~\cite{yariv2021volume,wang2021neus}.
+Prior works~\cite{yariv2021volume, wang2021neus} have explored the cumulative of Logistic and Laplace distribution respectively and we follow VolSDF~\cite{yariv2021volume} to use the accumulative of Laplace distribution.
+Compared with ReLU of Softplus activations used in NeRF, it provides a principled way of extracting surface as the zero level-set of the SDF.

-Finally, the network $\boldsymbol{\psi}$ maps points to a feature descriptor (or canonical embedding) that can be matched by pixels from different viewpoints, enabling long-range correspondence across frames and videos.
-This feature can be interpreted as a variant of Continuous Surface Embeddings (CSE)~\cite{Neverova2020cse} but defined volumetrically and fine-tuned in a self-supervised manner (described in Sec~\ref{sec:registration}).
+Finally, the $\mathbf{MLP}_{\boldsymbol{\psi}}$ network maps 3D points to a canonical feature embedding $\boldsymbol{\psi}$ that can be matched by pixels from different viewpoints and lighting conditions, enabling long-range correspondence across videos.
+This feature can be interpreted as a variant of Continuous Surface Embeddings (CSE)~\cite{Neverova2020cse} but defined volumetrically.

 {\bf Space-time warping model.} We consider a pair of time-dependent warping functions: \textit{forward warping function} $\mathcal{W}^{t,\rightarrow}: {\bf X}^* \rightarrow {\bf X}^t$ mapping canonical location ${\bf X}^*$ to camera space location ${\bf X}^t$ at current time and the \textit{backward warping function} $\mathcal{W}^{t,\leftarrow}: {\bf X}^t\rightarrow {\bf X}^*$ for inverse mapping.